sayandey021/photopea-desktop-builder/README.md

 > The author does not accept responsibility for any misuse, infringement, or violation resulting from the use of this tool.
 >
 > **If you are unsure about the legal implications, DO NOT use this tool.**

----

-Let me know if you want a shorter version for the “About” blurb or a tagline for your personal use.